natalieagus/50002-2022/_problemset/problemset8.md

 Refer to the state of RAM, pagetable, and TLB below.
 The addresses in the RAM, D, and R bits are written in binary, while the VPN, PPN, and LRU are written in Decimal.

 **The biggest LRU number refers to the MOST recently used item and vice versa,** and that BYTE addressing is used.
 The total size of the RAM is 4 PAGES and the total number of entries in the pagetable is 8.
-The letter A, B, C, and D written above refers to the entire page, meaning that address `000000` to `001100` belong to page A, address `010000` to `011100` belong to page B, and so on.
+The letter A, B, C, and D written in the RAM table below refers to the entire page, meaning that address `000000` to `001100` belong to page A, address `010000` to `011100` belong to page B, and so on.

 <img src="https://dropbox.com/s/rddyib7t32636a2/VMqns.png?raw=1"  style="width: 70%;">